 Location shows the location of the import file.
-Worksheet shows the name of the worksheet (tab) selected from the Excel spreadsheet.
-Click on the Browse... button to change the file/worksheet you wish to import.
+Click on the Choose... button to change the file you wish to import.

 Use Ignore first if you wish to ignore one or more rows in the file.
 Often the first row is a header and you won't want to import it.

 Use the Format drop-down list to choose whether the imported file is in CSV format or a custom format (e.g. columns separated by Tab characters).
 If you are using a custom format, set Column separator and Row separator to the field and record separators in the import file.

 Check group consecutive guests with same last name if you want to automatically assign consecutive guests with the same last name into the same group.
 This option is not available if you have selected a group column.

 Uncheck single guest per row if some rows might contain names of multiple guests e.g. if you want to interpret "Mr & Mrs Smith" as separate guests "Mr Smith" and "Mrs Smith".

 Click on Add row to add an additional row to be input.
 This is useful if you want to type in the data for additional guests.
 If a row is selected the new row will be added below, otherwise it will be added to the end.

 Click on Delete row to delete the currently selected row.

 Click on Add column to add an additional column to be input.
 This is useful if you want to type in some additional data for each guest, e.g. their gender or group.
 If a column is selected the new row will be added to the right, otherwise it will be added to the end.